-OIUSA/Canada's Annual Medical Mission aims to provide comprehensive healthcare access to underserved Ikwerre communities in Nigeria.
-We provide physicians, pharmacists, nurses, and other medical personnel, at no cost to the individuals seeking care to relieve burdens of poor health.
-Services include preventative healthcare, malaria testing and treatment, HIV screening, counseling, dental care, women's health care, pediatric care, surgical evaluation, ocular (eye) care, and much more.
+OIUSA/Canada's Biennial Medical Mission aims to provide comprehensive healthcare access to underserved Ikwerre communities in Nigeria.
+We provide physicians, pharmacists, nurses, and other medical personnel at no cost to the individuals seeking care to relieve the burdens of poor health.
+Services include preventative healthcare, malaria testing and treatment, HIV screening, counseling, dental care, women's health care, pediatric care, surgical evaluation, and ocular (eye) care.

 When a community is healthy, it can thrive.
-While we continue to educate our communities about the impacts of improved health, we aim to provide comprehensive healthcare access during these medical missions to help ameliorate some of the many burdens of poor health on our communities.
-Healthcare provisions are also offered through educational seminars that create awareness about various medical conditions and hygiene and preventive health basics.
+While we continue to educate our communities about the impacts of improved health, we aim to provide comprehensive healthcare access during these medical missions to help alleviate some of the many burdens of poor health on our communities.
+Healthcare provisions are also offered through educational seminars that create awareness about various medical conditions, hygiene, and preventive health basics.

 Our annual weeklong mission is a gateway to more expansive projects in the future.
-A successful mission will be a catalyst for more missions and greater collaboration from community leaders and citizens.
-Mobilizing citizens to take ownership of their health, advocate for their children, and recruit the necessary resources from the leaders who serve them, will raise the bar for the next generation, and allow Ikwerre underserved communities will reach new heights and flourish.
+A successful mission will catalyze more missions and greater collaboration from community leaders and citizens.
+Mobilizing citizens to take ownership of their health, advocate for their children, and recruit the necessary resources from the leaders who serve them will raise the bar for the next generation and allow Ikwerre's underserved communities to reach new heights and flourish.

 This project has provided additional documentation in a DOCX file (projdoc.docx).